njarajames/Sysmon-Install/README.md

-"# Sysmon-Install"
+# Sysmon-Install

 This repository contains a PowerShell script to install Sysmon (System Monitor) on a Windows machine.
 Sysmon is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.

+# What is Sysmon
+Sysmon (System Monitor) is a Windows system service and device driver that monitors and logs system activity to the Windows event log.
+It is developed by Microsoft and is commonly used for security monitoring and incident response.

-Prerequisites
+# Prerequisites
-Ensure you have administrative privileges on the target machine.
+-Ensure you have administrative privileges on the target machine.
-Make sure the Sysmon executable is accessible via the network share path specified in the script.
+-Make sure the Sysmon executable is accessible via the network share path specified in the script.

-Script Overview
+### Script Overview
 The script performs the following tasks:

-Defines the network path to the Sysmon executable.
+- Defines the network path to the Sysmon executable.
-Checks if Sysmon is already installed by querying the Windows Registry.
+- Checks if Sysmon is already installed by querying the Windows Registry.
-Installs Sysmon if it is not already installed.
+- Installs Sysmon if it is not already installed.
-Provides output messages to indicate the status of the installation process.
+- Provides output messages to indicate the status of the installation process.

-Usage
+### Usage
-Clone this repository to your local machine.
+- Clone this repository to your local machine.
-Open PowerShell with administrative privileges.
+- Open PowerShell with administrative privileges.
-Navigate to the directory containing the script.
+- Navigate to the directory containing the script.
-Run the script using the following command:
+- Run the script using the following command:

     .\install-sysmon.ps1